Rothamsted/knetmaps.js/docs/Features.md

 * Users can left-click a concept or relation to view some more information about them or drag them (click and hold) to move them around.
 Users can also drag the entire network around by dragging the background viewport.

 * **Labels** on concepts and relations are disabled by default.
 These can however be enabled if the user wants.
-Userís search query terms, if found in these labels, are _highlighted_ as well.
+User‚Äôs search query terms, if found in these labels, are _highlighted_ as well.

 * Concept sizes and Relation widths depend upon their importance in accordance with the user's original query terms.